The Bankrate promise

-If you have an unpaid balance when your grace period ends, both unpaid balances and new balances will begin to accrue interest according to your credit card’s APR.
+If you have an unpaid balance when your grace period ends, both unpaid balances and new balances will begin to accrue interest based on your credit card’s APR.
 Certain types of transactions, such as cash advances, are not subject to a grace period and begin accruing interest as soon as the transaction is completed.

 While some of the best credit cards offer grace periods that last as long as 25 days from statement close to the due date, other credit cards do not offer interest-free grace periods at all or only offer very short grace periods.
 Pay attention to the fine print of your credit card agreement so you know exactly how long you have to pay off your balance before interest charges begin to accrue.
 In rare cases, purchases begin accruing interest immediately.

 How to make the most of your grace period